Automotive Infrared Space Heater

 Efficiently heat open-door service areas

 Most auto service garages and vehicle maintenance facilities have a high percentage of open-door area in relationship to the overall square footage.
-Cold vehicles being brought in the space make infrared heaters ideal for economically heating this space.
+Cold vehicles being brought in the space make Automotive infrared space heaters ideal for economically heating this space.

 Overhead doors and vehicle lifts must be taken into consideration in the placement of heaters as doors or vehicles raised on the lifts may be damaged by infrared heaters placed in close proximity.
 The presence of vehicle lifts sometimes forces the placement of heaters down center aisles with reflectors angled toward the bay area.
 Also, care must be taken to maintain clearances from hose reels, exhaust collection systems, etc.